andrej-fischer/cloneHD/README.md

 *    `--bias [file]`  The bias field for the read depth data.

-     This must be a filterHD `*posterior.*.txt` file, typically from a filterHD run on matched-normal read depth data, to estimate the technical read depth modulation.
+     This must be a filterHD `pre.posterior-[int].txt` file, typically from a filterHD run on matched-normal read depth data.
+This is used to take into account the technical read depth modulation.
+Make sure that this is comparable between matched normal and tumor (see below).

-*    `--max-tcn [int]`  The maximum total copy number.
+*    `--max-tcn [int]`  The maximum total copy number to be available.

      This is used as an upper limit for the total copy number genome wide (in all chr).
      If not specified, the normal copy number is used as limit for each chromosome.
      This number should be chosen conservatively, since it increases the HMM dimensionality and can open up the possibility for spurious solutions.
+     It is also possible to specify upper limits per chr and subclone (see below).

 *    `--nmax [int:2]`  The maximum number of subclones to be tried.

-     All subclone numbers from 0 to `nmax` will be used and the one with maximum BIC chosen for output.
+     All subclone numbers `n` from `0..nmax` will be used and the one with maximum BIC chosen for output.
+BIC is affected by model complexity, which is a combination of `n` and `max-tcn` (see below).

-*    `--force [int]`  Fix the number of subclones to be used.
+*    `--force [int]`  Fix the number `n` of subclones to be used.

 *    `--trials [int:1]`  The number of independent optimizations.

-     Global parameters are found numerically by local maximization of the total log-likelihood.
-The best result out of `trials` independent, randomly seeded,  runs will be used.
+     Global parameters, fractions `f` and mass `M`, are found numerically by local maximization of the total log-likelihood.
+The best result out of `trials` independent, newly seeded, runs will be used.

+### snv-mode options

 *    `--mean-tcn [file]`  Use a fixed mean total copy number for SNV data.

-     For a SNV data analysis, the cloneHD output file ending `*mean_tcn.txt` from a CNA(+BAF) run can be supplied here.
+     For a SNV data analysis, the cloneHD output file ending `pre.mean-tcn.txt` from a CNA(+BAF) run can be supplied here.
 Since the subclonal decomposition can be different for SNVs, this option ensures that a reasonable mean total copy number is used.

 *    `--avail-cn [file]`  Use SNV copy number availablility constraint.

-     For a SNV data analysis, the cloneHD output file ending `*avail_cn.txt` from a CNA(+BAF) run can be supplied here.
-Since the subclonal decomposition can be different for SNVs, this option ensures that the SNV genotype is consistent with the fraction of cells in which this number of copies is available.
+     For a SNV data analysis, the cloneHD output file ending `pre.avail-cn.txt` from a CNA(+BAF) analysis can be supplied here.
+Since the subclonal decomposition can be different for SNVs, this option ensures that the SNV genotype is consistent with the fraction of cells in which this number of copies is available, at all.
-     Can only be used together with `--mean-tcn [file]`.
-In combination, this is a much stronger constraint than using `mean-tcn` alone.
+     This can only be used together with `--mean-tcn [file]` option.
+In combination, this is usually a much stronger constraint than using `mean-tcn` alone.

 ### Fuzzy segmentation options

-For data with persistence along the genome, a fuzzy segmentation can be used based on the filterHD posterior jump probability (must be `*jumps.txt` file).
+For data with persistence along the genome, a fuzzy segmentation can be used based on the filterHD posterior jump probability (must be a `pre.jumps.txt` file).
 Data between potential jump sites, with a jump probability of at least `min-jump`, is collapsed.
 The jump probability is used in the HMM transition.